Posted by Jamie O'Neill

 FEISARis, not Surfaris

-Republished on Thursday, 4th December 2014: We're bringing this review back from the archives to celebrate the PSone's big 20th Anniversary this week.
+Republished on Tuesday, 29th September 2015: We're bringing this review back from the archives to celebrate the PSone's big 20th Anniversary in Europe today.
 The original text follows.

 Originally published on Saturday, 12th October 2013: When the magazine reviews of WipEout landed a month after its September 1995 release, Ultimate Future Games noted it had “set the benchmark for hover-racing games", and EDGE praised it as having “the most impressive graphics yet seen on the PlayStation".
 Racing games have consistently provided a technical yardstick for the visual progression of a new console generation, and two racers set a high PlayStation precedent for 32-bit console graphical fidelity.
 If Ridge Racer was your brash, loud-mouthed, but ultimately shallow drifter buddy, then WipEout contributed a touch of sci-fi style and sophistication.
 It was your clubbing friend with an astute sense of identity, which focussed upon roller-coaster racing, bespoke design, and a specific taste in dance music.